TCLResearchHK/VRWorkshopCityU/README.md

 ## Abstract

+In the begining, we will have a very brief introduction of virtual reality and what we did ([slides](https://docs.google.com/presentation/d/10WiLFiutf-qMlvh_T1FlTC-I5z4oTT3HvNh1ddSF7Hg/edit?usp=sharing)).

-You will have hands on experience in creating VR applications using different tools.
+Afterwards, you will have hands on experience in creating VR applications using different tools.
 You will create an interior enviroment (read: a small room) twice, first using [Unity](https://unity3d.com/), and then using [A-Frame](https://aframe.io/).

 Firstly, you will model the room and furnitures with [Sweet Home 3D](http://www.sweethome3d.com/).